 The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

-For students who have the goal of one day attending one of the eight Ivy League schools, a big concern can be how in the world they would pay for tuition and living costs if they got in.
+For students who aim to attend one of the eight Ivy League schools one day, a big concern can be how they would pay for tuition and living costs if they got in.
 After all, there is no doubt that the Ivy League is home to some of the most expensive schools in the world.
 That isn’t just because of tuition costs, either.
-Living costs everywhere are going up, and because some of the Ivies are located in cities, that can provide a major financial hurdle as well.
-For that reason, you may find yourself wondering what kind of financial aid do Ivy League schools offer or how much financial aid do Ivy Leagues give.
+Living costs everywhere are increasing, and because some of the Ivies are located in cities, that can also provide a significant financial hurdle.
+For that reason, you may wonder what kind of financial aid Ivy League schools offer or how much financial assistance Ivy League give.

-If that is the case, you will be happy to know that Ivy League schools don’t only offer financial aid, many of the schools in the elite group give some of the most financial aid to accepted students in the entire country.
+You’ll be pleased to know that Ivy League universities not only provide financial assistance, but many of them also offer some of the highest financial aid packages to accepted students across the country.

 Two students studying in a desk.

-After all, the admissions officers at school like Harvard, Columbia and Yale are interested in opening their doors to the most committed and intelligent students in the world, no matter where they come from, what their socio-economic background is and how much financial aid they need to gain a top-level education without having to take on mountains of student loan debt.
+After all, the admissions officers at schools like Harvard, Columbia, and Yale are interested in opening their doors to the most committed and intelligent students in the world, no matter where they come from, what their socio-economic background is, and how much financial aid they need to gain a top-level education without having to take on mountains of student loan debt.

-At AdmissionSight, our goals are not just to help the high school (and transfer) students that we work with get into the schools of their dreams, our goals also have to do with helping set our students up for success now and far into the future.
-For a lot of our students, that means getting help when it comes to finding the best avenues to secure financial aid, filling out financial aid applications and much more.
+At AdmissionSight, our goals are not just to help the high school (and transfer) students that we work with get into the schools of their dreams; our plans also have to do with helping set our students up for success now and far into the future.
+For many of our students, that means getting help when it comes to finding the best avenues to secure financial aid, filling out financial aid applications, and much more.

-So, if you have the dreams of one attending an Ivy League school but are worried about how the financial reality of attending such a school may serve as a barrier, then you have absolutely come to the right place.
+So, if you dream of attending an Ivy League school but are worried about how the financial reality of attending such a school may serve as a barrier, you have come to the right place.

-Thanks to the experience that our admissions consultants have in the industry, 75.0 percent of the students that we work with end up getting into either an Ivy League program or a school that is not one of the Ivies but is still a top 10 school like MIT or Stanford.
-And many of the students that we work with end up pursuing financial aid from these top schools as well.
+Thanks to the experience that our admissions consultants have in the industry, 75.0 percent of the students we work with end up getting into either an Ivy League program or a school that is not one of the Ivies but is still a top 10 school, like MIT or Stanford.
+And many of the students we work with also pursue financial aid from these top schools.

 For that reason, we wanted to spend some time breaking down the current trends related to financial aid.